 Dr. Parker is a social historian of urban South America, best known internationally for his research on the middle class.
 His new book on the duel in Uruguay shows how dueling codes and the protocol of honour created a parallel legal system that shaped the norms of nineteenth- and twentieth-century journalism and politics.
-He has also published articles on public health, housing, and labour, recently with an emphasis on how South Americans conceptualized their urban social problems in the mirror of global comparison.
+He has also published articles and book chapters on public health, housing, and labour, recently with an emphasis on how South Americans conceptualized their urban social problems in the mirror of global comparison.

 Chapters in Books

 - "Taxonomy, Identity, Mode of Being, or Political Project?
 Epistemologies of 'Middle Class' in Latin America since 1948."
 In Mario Barbosa Cruz, A. Ricardo López-Pedreros and Claudia Stern, editors, Middle Classes in Latin America: Subjectivities, Practices, and Genealogies.
 New York and London: Routledge, 2022: 384-404.

 - Spanish translation in Clases medias en América Latina II: Guerra fria, neoliberalismo y movilizaciones sociales.
 Bogotá/México: Universidad del Rosario/UAM Cuajimalpa, 2023 (ISBN 978-958-500-095-7): 331-370.

 - "An Introduction to José Carlos Mariátegui's 'The Anti-Imperialist Perspective' (1928)."
 In Aesthetics and Politics in the Global South.
 Ed.
 J. Daniel Elam.
 New York: Bloomsbury Academic, 2021.
 Bloomsbury Philosophy Library.
 Web.
 26 Apr.
 2023. <DOI 10.5040/9781350302587>